BiDEF/spec/README.md

 		|0 100 v www| data / 1-8 /  |
 		+-----------+======      ===+

+The bits `www` (0-7) give the width of the value: 1-8 bytes (1 is always added)

 #### Decimals

 		+-----------+==============      ==+==========+
 		|0 101 v www| coefficient / 0-7 /  | exponent |
 		+-----------+=============      ===+==========+

+The bits `www` (0-7) give the width of the value: 1-8 bytes (1 is always added) The exponent always uses the last byte.
+The coefficient uses 0-7 bytes.
+If the coefficient has no bytes it is 1.

 #### Arrays